Koldar/pmake/README.md

 declare_file_descriptor(f"""
-    This string will be printed if you do `pmake --info`.
+    This string will be printed if you do `pmakeup --info`.
 Use this to give to the enduser information about how to use this makefile! :)
 """)
 declare_target(